 SpecFact CLI Documentation

-Point SpecFact at your repo, get a scored review with file-level findings, then go deeper into backlog, specs, and CI when you need more control.
+Point SpecFact at your repo, get a scored review with file-level findings, then use the JSON report as the cleanup contract for your AI IDE.
+Go deeper into backlog, specs, and CI when you need more control.

 uvx specfact-cli init --profile solo-developer